eonx-com/easy-monorepo/packages/EasyWebhook/docs/stores.md

 ## DataCleaner

 In case the webhooks and/or webhook results contain sensitive data, it is possible to remove it before persisting them.
-To do so, create your own implementation of `EonX\EasyWebhook\Interfaces\Stores\DataCleanerInterface` and replace the existing service into your service container.
+To do so, create your own implementation of `EonX\EasyWebhook\Common\Cleaner\DataCleanerInterface` and replace the existing service into your service container.

 This interface defines a single method `cleanUpData(array $data): array`, it will receive the formatted data that you